jmwantisi/SocialAssistanceFundApiV1/README.md

 - Install JDK 17
 - Maven
 - MySQL
-- Apache Server (Optional for deployment)
+- Apache Server (The API will run an embed Apache Server)
-- [Any other specific dependencies]

 ## Installation